INTRODUCING WOCKAIR®

 (budesonide/formoterol fumarate dihydrate, inhalation powder)

-(Based on 80-125% bioequivalence limits for AUC, Cmax, and standard flow parameters)
+(based on 80-125% bioequivalence limits for AUC, Cmax, and standard flow parameters) 6

-• Patient friendly device with multiple feedback mechanisms, with a lower carbon footprint than pMDIs (in line with NHS carbon reduction strategy)⁶˒⁷
+• Patient friendly device with a lower carbon footprint than pMDIs7,8

 WockAIR Icon